dylanebert/Claude-Code-Development-Kit/docs/README.md

 Two files form the cornerstone of the entire documentation system:

-1. **docs-overview.md** - The central routing guide that directs AI agents to appropriate documentation based on task complexity.
+1. **docs-overview.md** - The central routing guide that directs to appropriate documentation based on task complexity.
 This file maps your entire documentation structure and enables intelligent context loading.

 2. **project-structure.md** - The comprehensive overview of your project's complete file structure and technology stack.
-This file is required reading for all AI agents and must be attached to Gemini consultations.
+This file provides essential context for understanding the project.

-These foundation files ensure AI agents always have the essential context needed to understand your project and navigate to relevant documentation.
+These foundation files ensure you always have the essential context needed to understand your project and navigate to relevant documentation.

 ## Why the 3-Tier System